Google employs several techniques and security algorithms in order to keep accounts safe. One such technique is known as a “login challenge”.

 Logging into your account on a device you have used previously means you are less likely to be presented with a login challenge, but this is not guaranteed.

 The only way to avoid being presented with a login challenge is to enable 2-Step Verification on your account:

-2-Step Verification offers additional protection for your account; even if someone has managed to get hold of your password they still cannot login without the additional security step.
+2-Step Verification (also known as two-factor authentication) offers additional protection for your account; even if someone has managed to get hold of your password they still cannot login without the additional security step:

 2-Step Verification can be enabled without giving Google your phone number.